liuzihe02/liuzihe02.github.io/README.md

 ```
 ````

-This allows the Hugo to directly process the syntax and bypass the markdown processor Pandoc.
+This allows the Hugo to directly process the syntax and bypass the markdown processor.

 ### Overleaf Documents